In Episode 15 of the Ticket 2 Blog podcast, I talked about things new creators should measure.

 Tracking follower numbers in the “hello is anyone listening?” period can be helpful because you are basically just feeling your way through the dark.
 If you have those numbers, you can eventually do a look-back, spot trends, and then have the power to inform your future work and choices.
 They’re also easy to track in real time, but hard to piece together a look-back.

-But if you can’t not-attach to the follower numbers, then I think it’s better not to track them.
+But if you can’t keep from attaching to the follower numbers, then I think it’s better not to track them.

 “How many followers should I have?”
 As many as you’ve got is the short answer.
 People will find you.
 It just takes time! photo: jennifer burk